 // Instantiate the contract and let it ready to be used

-const contract = new web3.eth.Contract(ABI, contractAddress, {from})#Running Web3 contract instance
+const contract = new web3.eth.Contract(ABI, contractAddress, {from})

 // Set the value 47